 These contain an integrated abrasive meaning you don't need to use any polishing compound, such as jeweller's rouge or tripoli.
 Use them dry.

 The discs are designed for use in a pendant drill or rotary tool, such as a Dremel.
 Simply stack 2 of the same grit discs on a screw mandrel making sure to face them the correct way.

-If you are working with set stones, gold or silver try the EVE Pumice Twist Radial Polishing Discs or EVE Pumice Polishing Discs.
+Helpful note: If you are working with set stones, gold or silver try the EVE Pumice Twist Radial Polishing Discs or EVE Pumice Polishing Discs.
 They will polish the settings without any damage to the stone.

-Similar to the above EVE discs polishers are these from Scotch-Brite 3M.
-For a pre-polish to polish, work your way through the grades, beginning with the coarsest to the finest (80, 120, 220, 400 and finally 600 grit being the finest)
+Similar to the above EVE disc polishers are from Scotch-Brite 3M.
+For a pre-polish to polish, work your way through the grades, beginning with the coarsest 80#, 120#, 220#, 400# and finally 600 grit being the finest

 "Absolute godsend, these babies save me so much time when polishing up my silver metal clay pendants.
 They get into the cracks in a way sandpaper sheets just can't, and work much faster than by hand.
 Read the instructions first about how to put them together i.e. with bristles all facing the same way! - Kathryn Dawes

 These spectacular polishers are impregnated with diamond grit making them a superior polisher for the following materials: